 - Open the Alexa application on your smartphone, select your menu, and choose “Settings”.

 - Pick the device you would like to pair.

 - Select Bluetooth.

 - Select a device from the list, then select “Forget”.
 Repeat this step for all other Bluetooth devices on the list.

 Getting the Most out of Your Amazon Alexa

-After your Alexa has successfully paired with your Bluetooth device(s), you can then begin using Alexa as a second speaker to stream music, podcasts, and other audio material you have saved onto your device.
-If you are seeking additional services and features that Alexa has to offer, it is important to remember that a WiFi connection is necessary, as Amazon Alexa focuses on the ability to connect in order to maximize what it has to offer.
+After your Alexa has successfully paired with your Bluetooth device(s), you can then begin using Alexa as a second speaker.
+You can stream music, podcasts, and other audio material you have saved onto your device.
+If you seek additional services & features, it is important to remember that a WiFi connection is necessary.
+Amazon Alexa focuses on the ability to connect in order to maximize what it has to offer.

 If you choose to opt for WiFi in the future, be sure to do so with a secure connection that is safe and reliable.
 Looking for new ways to add a layer of security to your home and electronics?
 Contact Protect America today to learn more.